EugeneLevakhin/WpfJSApp/Readme.md

-# Project for interaction WPF and JS
+# Test Project for interaction WPF and JS